atelier-saulx/aviato/README.md

 - 📦 - A set of high-quality React components out of the box.
 - 🛡 - Written in TypeScript with predictable static types.
 - 🎨 - Powerful theme customization.
-- 🪝 - Contains a comprehensive collection of basic Hooks.
+- 🪝 - Contains a comprehensive collection of React Hooks.

 ---